viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

 ### Control your robot with code

-Copy the code from the [mousemover Github repository](https://github.com/viam-labs/tutorial-mousemover) into your nano file, save it, and run it.
+Copy the code from the [mousemover GitHub repository](https://github.com/viam-labs/tutorial-mousemover) into your nano file, save it, and run it.

 The code uses the Python SDK to securely connect to your robot through Viam app.
-Then, it enters a for loop in which **position** tells us the servo **myServo** to move to positions (angle, or speed/direction) between 80 and 93 degrees as specified in the **sequence** list.
+Then, it enters a for loop in which **position** tells us the servo to move to positions (angles) between 80 and 93 degrees as specified in the **sequence** list.
 The code uses **pause_time** to wait for a random amount of time between 5 and 20 seconds to stay at that position.

 You can adjust the range (or speed/direction) by changing the two numbers in the position statement.
 (Currently set at 80 and 93).